*Updated December 5, 2022

 Good Strategy + Good Content = Virality

-Of the many problems behind business’ social media approaches, a bad strategy can do the most damage.
+Of the many problems behind businesses’ social media approaches, a bad strategy can do the most damage.

-If you want viral content, you had better start with a solid strategy that helps you produce valuable content.
+If you want to go viral, you had better start with a solid strategy that helps you produce valuable content.
 But before you get too excited about this simple equation, know that the math isn’t perfect.
-Just having a good strategy and great content does not guarantee high levels of engagement on social media.
-But, if you do it enough, you can certainly improve your chances of going viral.
+Simply having a good strategy and great content does not guarantee high levels of engagement on social media.
+But, if you are persistent and consistent, you can certainly improve your chances of going viral.

 Developing a Flawless Content Marketing Strategy